Institutions of Governance and Development

 Connect key topics within development research to the specific context of Central and Eastern Europe (broadly defined)

 Construct analytical arguments about various facets of development in Central and Eastern Europe /post-Soviet region in different written and oral formats.

 Understand how domestic and external factors shape the evolution of Central and Eastern Europe/post-Soviet region

 Evaluate contradictions associated with development in Central and Eastern Europe / post-Soviet region.

 Once available, timetables will be published here.

 Mode of instruction

 The course will be taught through two-hour interactive sessions.
 They will generally include a short introduction by the instructor after which students will present, debate and critically reflect on the relevant theme and readings.
-Sessions will focus on concepts, issues and actors as described in detail in the weekly overview below.
+Sessions will focus on concepts, issues and actors as described in detail in the.
 Students are asked to prepare their own study analyses (as a group or individually) to guide discussions in class

 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.